tjamcas/React-Training/Course3-Creating-and-Hosting-a-Full-StackSite/Class-Notes-Sec1-Creating-a-React-Front-End.md

           `const { name } = useParams();`
           - We reference `name` in our JSX:
             `<h1>This is the {name} article ...</h1>`
-    - We also have placed all of our blog articles in a single `.js` file that is an array of articles with in object form, and we want to use the objects in the array to create an article page.
+    - We also have placed all of our blog articles in a single `.js` file that is an array of articles in object form, and we want to use the objects in the array to create an article page.
+    - Each article in the array is an object with three (3) key-value pairs
+      - 1. key: "name" / Value: String
+      - 2. Key: "title" / Value: String
+      - 3. Key: "content" / Value: an array of string, with each string representing a paragraph in the blog article
     - The blog articles reside in the file `/src/pages/article-content.js` and have the form:
       ```
       const articles = [
           {
               name: 'learn-react',
               title: 'The Fastest Way to Learn React',
               content: [
                   `Welcome!
 Today we're going to be talking about the fastest way to
                   learn React.
 We'll be discussing some topics such as proin congue
                   ligula ...
 Praesent imperdiet nulla nec est luctus, at
                   sodales purus euismod.`,
                   `Donec vel mauris lectus.
 Etiam ...ac vulputate urna lorem nec nisi.
 Morbi id
                   consequat quam.
 Vivamus accumsan dui in facilisis aliquet.`,
                   `Etiam nec lectus urna ...
 Vivamus accumsan dui in facilisis aliquet.`,
               ]
           },    {
               name: 'learn-node',
               title: 'How to Build a Node Server in 10 Minutes',
               content: [
                   `In this article, we're going to be talking looking at a very quick way
                   to set up a Node.js server.
 We'll be discussing some topics such as proin congue
                   ... sodales purus euismod.`,
                   `Donec vel mauris lectus.
 Etiam nec lectus urna.
 Sed sodales ultrices dapibus.
                   ... consequat quam.
 Vivamus accumsan dui in facilisis aliquet.`,
                   `Etiam nec lectus urna.
 Sed sodales ultrices dapibus.
                   Nam blandit tristique risus, eget accumsan nisl interdum eu.
 Aenean ac accumsan
                   ... consequat quam.
 Vivamus accumsan dui in facilisis aliquet.`,
               ]
           },     {
               name: 'my-thoughts-on-resumes',
               title: 'My Thoughts on Resumes',
               content: [
                   `Today is the day I talk about something which scares most people: resumes.
                   In reality, I'm not sure why people have such a hard time with proin congue
                   ... eleifend ut ipsum non fringilla.
 Praesent imperdiet nulla nec est luctus, at
                   sodales purus euismod.`,
                   `Donec vel mauris lectus.
 Etiam nec lectus urna.
 Sed sodales ultrices dapibus.
                   ... consequat quam.
 Vivamus accumsan dui in facilisis aliquet.`,
                   `Etiam nec lectus urna.
 Sed sodales ultrices dapibus.
                   ... consequat quam.
 Vivamus accumsan dui in facilisis aliquet.`,
               ]
           },
       ];

       export default articles;
       ```
     - In `/src/pages/ArticlePage.js`, we use the `name` variable that we have extracted from the user requested URL, to find the correct article:
       `const article = articleContent.find(article => article.name === name);`
+    - Remember: the `article` object has three key-value pairs.
+One of them, `content` is an array of strings.
+Each string is a paragraph of the blog article.
+Therefore, `article.content` is an iterable that can use the `map` method.
     - Then, we display it's title and content to the appropriately named article page:
       ```
       return(
           <>
               <h1>{article.title}</h1>
               {article.content.map((paragraph,key) => (
                   <p key={key}>{paragraph}</p>
               ))}
           </>
       );
       ```
   - Here is the modified `/src/App.js` component:
     ```
     import React from 'react';